noahehall/theBookOfNoah/databases/mysql_new.md

   select...
     procedure analyse(10, 255);

+  -- merge two tables
+  select...
+    from TABLENAME...
+    union
+      select...
+      from OTHERTABLENAME...
+    order by... -- good to have

+  -- limit the first select statement to 10 records
+  -- the second select statement is unlimited
+  (
+    select...
+    limit 10
+  )
+    union
+  ( select... )
+    order by...

+  -- update every column
+  update TABLENAME
+    set COLNAME = 'value',

+  -- single column
+  update TABLENAME
+    set COLNAME = 'value'
+    where COLNAME = 'value';-- update a record in a table

+  -- update table1
+  -- data from table2 is used to determine which record update TABLE1 join TABLE2 using (COLNAME)
+    set SOMECOL = SOMEVAL
+    where OTHERCOL = OTHERVAL;

   -- create a user variable
   -- use it as a column in a results set
   -- increments by 1 for each record set @SOMEVAR = 0;
   select @SOMEVAR := @SOMEVAR + 1 as row
     ...

   -- set the transaction environment set session transactioin isolation level read committed;